 The approach adopted here is based on the work of Dr Enrico Matteoli of CNR in Pisa.
 His landmark 1984 paper1 showed how illuminating it is to convert activity coefficients into KBIs and he subsequently developed the idea of showing the same data in terms of excess numbers nij and Δxij values (their meaning is discussed below).
 The datasets used were taken from the literature by Matteoli and coworkers and kindly provided for this app.
 His help and support in writing this app is warmly acknowledged.
 Any deviations from the published values are due to necessary simplifications for a real-world app.
 Going from activity coefficients to KBI requires a sophisticated Gibbs-Duhem compliant fitting curve.
 Even this can fail for some solvent pairs, in which case a second fitting option is automatically invoked.
 This double sophistication was all supplied and debugged by Dr Matteoli.
 Users should note that for simplicity the app omits the contribution from isothermal compressibility which, at a typical 1-3 cc/mole is negligible.

 In terms of experimental datasets you can currently choose Water with Methanol, Ethanol and Propanol from the combo box.
 Water-Ideal100 shows the expected Gij values from an ideal solvent of MWt=100.
-The t-BuOH and TMNO (trimethylamine N-oxide) data are from simulations (but they are quite good matches to experimental data) I ran in COSMOtherm and illustrate issues from my Solubility Science book.
+The t-BuOH dataset is from a simulation I ran in COSMOtherm and is discussed in my Solubility Science book.